 - A Cochrane review found that an individual home-based or supervised exercise programme is better than no intervention; that supervised group physiotherapy is better than home exercises; and that combined inpatient spa-exercise therapy followed by group physiotherapy are better than group physiotherapy alone.

 - Spinal extension and deep-breathing exercises help to maintain spinal mobility, encourage erect posture and promote chest expansion.

 - Maintaining an erect posture during daily activities and sleeping on a firm mattress with a thin pillow also tend to reduce the tendency towards thoracic kyphosis.

 - Hydrotherapy and swimming are excellent activities to maintain mobility and fitness.

-- Non-steroidal anti-inflammatory drugs (NSAIDs) improve the symptoms of the disease and form the cornerstone of treatment.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) improve the symptoms of the disease.
 Commence treatment with an NSAID unless contra-indicated and, in those at increased risk of gastrointestinal side-effects, consider the combination of an NSAID and proton pump inhibitor (PPI) or cyclo-oxygenase-2 (COX-2) inhibitor and PPI.
 Where contra-indicated or poorly tolerated, a standard analgesic such as paracetamol +/- codeine should be substituted.

 - Where NSAIDs do not control symptoms sufficiently: